 Atlassian strongly recommends that customers implement SSL to secure the TCP communication between Confluence and its users or any other system interacting with it.
 That includes database and LDAP (for external user directory).
 Please see the documentation about how to Run Confluence Over SSL or HTTPS for details.

 Confluence + other Atlassian products

 If Confluence is connected to other Atlassian products (i.e. Jira, Bitbucket, Bamboo...), make sure the other products are using HTTPS and that the communication between those systems are secure.

 Confluence + Synchrony

 Starting with Confluence 6.0, the Collaborative Editing feature requires Synchrony (which is bundled along with Confluence).
 When running Confluence Data Center, the administrator needs to run the Synchrony cluster separately from the Confluence cluster.
 Confluence users will connect directly to the Synchrony cluster, and the Confluence Data Center nodes will also connect directly with the Synchrony cluster.
-Please refer to the documentation for Administering Collaborative Editing - section: Proxy and SSL considerations for information on securing the Synchrony Cluster nodes.
+Please refer to the documentation for Administering Collaborative Editing for information on securing the Synchrony Cluster nodes.

 Confluence Data Center + Loadbalancer

 In Confluence Data Center, a loadbalancer is required spread the load across the cluster nodes.
 For increased security, we recommend that the administrator secure the communication between the loadbalancer and the Confluence nodes.
-Please see the Data Center documentation on SSL termination for details.
+Please see the Data Center documentation on Load balancer configuration options, specifically the section on SSL termination for details.